YoshihiroIwanaga/parameterized_ddp/README.md

 # Parameterized iterative Linear Quadratic Regulator (P-iLQR) and Differential Dynamic Programming (P-DDP)

-This repository contains an implementation of the iterative Linear Quadratic Regulator (iLQR) and Differential Dynamic Programming (DDP).
+This repository contains an implementations of the iterative Linear Quadratic Regulator (iLQR) and Differential Dynamic Programming (DDP).
 The computational cost is reduced by introducing a parametric representation of the control inputs, such as zero-order, linear, and cubic interpolations.

 ## Motivation